Jrokisky/librealsense/readme.md

-Added a RANSAC plane detecting filter to the Librealsense library
+A RANSAC plane detecting filter to the Librealsense library.

+It utilizes CUDA when available.